 Core content: Introduction to the Bayesian world view.
 Conditional probability, product rule, Bayes Theorem.
-Multivariate Bernoulli, multinomial, Poisson and Gauss distributions.
+Important discrete and continuous distributions and their roles.
 Parameter estimation and model comparison using inference.
 Information and entropy as a limiting case of inference.
 Hartley, Shannon entropy; information gain.
-Principle of Maximum Entropy with and without constraints; applications.
+Principle of Maximum Entropy and Minimum Information Gain.
+Numerical and analytical application to data in physics and elsewhere.